Some of Montréal’s best hot chocolate

 Avanaa

-The little Villeray chocolate factory makes its exceptional bars from beans that it sources, roasts and prepares in house.
-Avanaa’s classic hot chocolate is a rich mix made with their 64% stone-ground dark chocolate with 64% chocolate.
+The little Villeray chocolate factory makes its exceptional bean-to-bar chocolates from beans that it sources, roasts and prepares in house.
+Avanaa’s classic hot chocolate is a rich mix made with their 64% bean-to-bar chocolate made entirely by them.
 Don’t forget to top yours with a homemade marshmallow.
-The classic as well as the chaï and maple mixes are available for purchase to make at home.
+Three mixes are also available for preparing it at home: classic, spicy, and maple.

 Website